Ellevate Network

-As of January 2024, the organization has a community of over 280,000 members, guests and allies across the globe and has over 40 chapters primarily in the United States, with international locations in Dubai, London, Madrid, and Toronto.
+As of January 2024, the organization reported over 280,000 members worldwide and more than 40 chapters, primarily in the United States, with additional locations in Dubai, London, Madrid, and Toronto.

 History

-Ellevate was founded in 1997 as 85 Broads by Janet Hanson.
-Hanson had formerly worked at Goldman Sachs and formed the organization as an alumnae network for women who had left the firm.
-The name came from the address of New York's Goldman Sachs office.
+The organization was originally founded as 85 Broads by Janet Hanson, a former Goldman Sachs employee, as a network for women who had left the firm.
+The name derived from the address of Goldman Sach's New York office.

 Sallie Krawcheck, former head of global wealth management at Merrill Lynch, acquired 85 Broads Unlimited LLC in 2013 and rebranded the organization as Ellevate in 2014.
-When Krawcheck acquired the network, it was broadly accepted as a move "that could send a shock wave through the financial services sector."
-Krawcheck responded by underlining the importance of women's engagement in economy and cited the year 2013 as a "tipping point" for women in the workplace.
-Following Krawcheck's acquisition, Hanson stayed involved with the organization as Chairman Emeritus and as an advisor to Krawcheck.
-The organization's name derives from the French pronoun "elle," meaning "she" and Ellevate's core purpose of elevating women at work.
+Following the acquisition, Janet Hanson remained involved with the organization as chairman emeritus and as an advisor.
+The name "Ellevate" is derived from the French pronounelle meaning "she".